tardate/LittleArduinoProjects/Electronics101/INA226/HighSideMonitorBasics/README.md

 It is explained (not very clearly!) in 7.5/7.5.1 of the data sheet.

-It essentially outlines a procedure for calculating the calibration factor that will be used within the chip to pwerform current and power calculations.
+It essentially outlines a procedure for calculating the calibration factor that will be used within the chip to perform current and power calculations.
 The calibration factor is a function of two variables:

 * Current_LSB - scaled by the user to ensure appropriate current resolution for the application